GlobalWebIndex/challenge-python-v1/README.md

 We would like you to try and present a well written solution that will cover the above criteria.
 Utilising the following points
 * Python 3.*
-* Django (_Current repo uses a django template, restructure if it your solution is based on anything else like flask/fast api etc_)
+* Django (_Current repo uses a django template.
+Feel free to restructure if your solution is based on anything else like flask/fast api etc_)
 * Database integration (Postgres or any equivalent)
 * Docker
 * Testing suite